 After the description of the production phase, further details about the production place requirements are necessary.
 The core of Techstylist is Shima Seiki technology.
 Three Shima Seiki Wholegarment knitting machines are required, in order to cover several finesses and to be able to produce accessories.

-The team has identified the following knitting machines: Shima Seiki Wholegarment knitting machine type NewSES-S-WG in order to cover finesses 8-10-12-14-16, Shima Seiki Wholegarment knitting machine type NewSWG-V in order to cover finesses 4-6 and Shima Seiki knitting machine type SWG041N for accessories production.
-There is also the need of the following machines: 1 fulling machine type PW6321 produced by Miele, 1 dryer machine type PT7801 produced by Miele and 1 ironing press type Automatic Utility Press 2300 produced by Granimpianti.
-At last, the place has to be provided with a work-table, a yarn stand, a packaging stand, a shelf for finished garments, some computers for the management of the different activities - orders management, machines set-up, inbound and out-bound logistic management.
+The team has identified the following knitting machines: two Shima Seiki Wholegarment knitting machine type NewSES-S-WG in order to cover finesses 8-10 and 14-16 and one Shima Seiki knitting machine type SWG041N for accessories production.
+There is also the need of the following machines: 1 fulling machine type PW6321 and 1 dryer machine type PT7801 produced by the leading German company Miele and 1 ironing press type Automatic Utility Press 2300 produced by Granimpianti.
+At last, the place has to be provided with a work-table, a yarn stand, a packaging stand, a shelf for finished garments, some computers for the management of the different activities - orders management, machines set-up, in-bound and out-bound logistic management.
 A total area - production and warehouse - of 150/200 mq is required.